Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 Frequently Asked Questions

-Do I need separate software for inventory and bookkeeping?
+Do I need separate inventory and bookkeeping software?

-For most small-scale makers, no — Craftybase alone handles the critical pieces: material tracking, recipe costing, COGS calculation, and the reports you need for your tax return.
-You don't necessarily need a separate bookkeeping tool until your business grows to the point where you need formal financial statements, payroll, or a bookkeeper working in your accounts.
-At that stage, many makers add QuickBooks Online or Xero for accounting while keeping Craftybase for inventory — the two tools do different things and work well side by side.
+For most small makers, Craftybase alone covers the essentials: material tracking, recipe costing, COGS calculation, and the tax reports you need at year end.
+You don't need a separate bookkeeping tool until your business grows to the point where you need full financial statements, payroll, or a bookkeeper in your accounts.
+At that stage, QuickBooks Online or Xero handle the accounting side while Craftybase handles manufacturing and inventory.
+The two categories do different things and work well side by side.